AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootKeysetPagination/README.md

 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootKeysetPagination/offset%20pagination.png)

 **Need to know if there are more records?**\
 By its nature, *keyset* doesn't use a `SELECT COUNT` to fetch the number of total records.
-But, we a little tweak we can easily say if there are more records, therefore to show a button of type `Next Page`.
+But, with a little tweak, we can easily say if there are more records, therefore to show a button of type `Next Page`.
 Mainly, if you need such a thing then consider [this application](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootKeysetPaginationNextPage).

-**Key points:**\
+**Key points:**
-     - choose the column(s) to act as the latest visited record (e.g., `id`)\
+- choose the column(s) to act as the latest visited record (e.g., `id`)
 - use the column(s) in the `WHERE` and `ORDER BY` clauses of your SQL

 -------------------------------